mage-master/mac_changer/README.md

 - The additional software : **net-tools** can be easily installed from the terminal.
 - Execute the script with root / superuser privileges.

+## Bugs
+- If you found any bugs report to mage-master@tutanota.com

 ### - Mage-Master